italia/eudi-wallet-it-docs/docs/en/defined-terms.rst

       Process performed by the National Accreditation Body to accredit CABs, resulting in an accreditation certificate.
       Not present in ARF 2.7.3; specific to IT-Wallet.

+    **Attestation Rulebook**
+      Human-readable document that defines a type of Attestation by specifying the identifiers, the syntax, the semantics and the encoding of its Attributes, the proof mechanisms and, where needed, the trust and the presentation mechanisms.
+      Aligned with Section 5.5 of the `EIDAS-ARF`_.

+    **Attestation Scheme Provider**
+      Entity that defines a type of Attestation, publishes its Attestation Rulebook together with the corresponding machine-readable attestation scheme, and may request their registration in a catalogue.
+      Within IT-Wallet it is the Entity that requests the registration of a Credential type in the Digital Credentials Catalog, see :ref:`onboarding-system:Credential Type Registration`.
+      Aligned with Section 3.15 of the `EIDAS-ARF`_.

     **Attributes**
     **User Attribute**
     **User Claim**